-To register for classes students will need an advising code, which will be provided to students.
-All pertinent information regarding registering for classes will be posted on the ongoing PT Blackboard website as soon as the information is available.
-It is the student's responsibility to make sure that they are registering for the correct amount of credits and courses.
-To register for classes students should go to the Student Link/Academics/Registration.
+To register for classes students will need to add the courses to their Shopping Cart on MyBU student.
+All pertinent information regarding registering for classes will be emailed to students and posted on the ongoing PT Blackboard website as soon as the information is available.
+It is the student's responsibility to make sure that they are registering for the correct number of credits and courses.
+To register for classes students should go to the MyBU student portal \rightarrow My Academics.